-- (a) Petroleum contaminated soilSoil removal.
-Following approval from the Secretary, a PRP may remove petroleum contaminated impacted soil in the area where a release of heating oil occurred.
-Removal shall occur until: - (1) VOC field screening instrument readings are below 10 parts per million by volume (ppmv) and no visual, or olfactory evidence of contamination is present, or - (2) the water table or bedrock is encountered, or - (3) a predetermined volume as approved by the Secretary is achieved. - (b) Petroleum contaminated soilSoil treatment or disposal.
+- (a) Petroleum contaminated soil removal.
+Following approval from the Secretary, a PRP may remove petroleum contaminated soil in the area where a release of heating oil occurred.
+Removal shall occur until: - (1) VOC field screening instrument readings are below 10 parts per million by volume (ppmv) and no visual or olfactory evidence of contamination is present, or - (2) the water table or bedrock is encountered, or - (3) a predetermined volume as approved by the Secretary is achieved. - (b) Petroleum contaminated soil treatment or disposal.
 Soil treatment or disposal shall be approved in writing by the Secretary and performed in accordance with Subchapter 8.
-If soil treatment is to occur in accordance with § 35-803(c)(2) or § 35-803(d)(2), aA Soil Management Plan shall be required. if requested by the Secretary. - (c) Post-excavation environmental media characterization.
-Soil analysis.
-Discrete post_excavation soil samples shall be collected for laboratory analysis to document removal of contamination or to characterize soil contamination remaining in place.
-Groundwater sampling may be requested by the Secretary if groundwater is encountered in the excavation. - (1) Upon complete removal of petroleum-contaminated soil both horizontally and vertically, Uupon removal of all petroleum contaminated soil to the extent possible, collect and analyze discrete soil samples to demonstrate compliance with appropriate Vermont Soil Standards. - (d) If removal of all contaminated soil is not possible due to physical constraints, the PRP shall: - (2) Collect If removal of all petroleum contaminated soil is not possible due to physical constraints, the PRP shall collect and analyze a discrete sample of soil remaining in place from the area(s) determined to be the most contaminated based on VOC field screening instrument results.
+If soil treatment is to occur in accordance with § 35-803(c)(2) or § 35-803(d)(2), a Soil Management Plan shall be required. - (c) Post-excavation environmental media characterization.
+Discrete post-excavation soil samples shall be collected for laboratory analysis to document removal of contamination or to characterize soil contamination remaining in place.
+Groundwater sampling may be requested by the Secretary if groundwater is encountered in the excavation. - (1) Upon removal of all petroleum contaminated soil to the extent possible, collect and analyze discrete soil samples to demonstrate compliance with appropriate Standards. - (2) If removal of all petroleum contaminated soil is not possible due to physical constraints, the PRP shall collect and analyze a discrete sample of soil remaining in place from the area(s) determined to be the most contaminated based on VOC field screening instrument results. - (d) Additional site investigation.
+If contaminated soil excavation is not feasible, additional site investigation in accordance with § 35-505 shall be required as directed by the Secretary.
+The Secretary shall have discretion to determine the feasibility of excavation of soil for purposes of this provision.